-Misdemeanor Offenses Attorney McKinney & Whole Collin County TX
+Misdemeanor Offenses Attorney in McKinney & Collin County

 When you have been charged with a misdemeanor offense, it can be more than just a huge inconvenience.
 It can come with hefty fines, punishments that can impact your financial well-being, and remain on your record.
 It is a common misconception that you don’t require an attorney for misdemeanors, but this couldn’t be further from the truth.
 An attorney can fight for your rights and ensure a misdemeanor charge won’t follow you around for the rest of your life.
 Call the Lucé Evans Law firm and hire an attorney who has your best interests in mind.

 In Texas, some misdemeanors carry large punishments, including up to one year in jail.
 You need an experienced criminal defense attorney to help protect you from an unfair court system.
 There are three different types of misdemeanors in Texas: class A, class B, and class C, as described in Tex.
 Penal Code Ann. § 12.21.